Recommendations

 Senior Film Conservator

 The artistic legacy of Ralph Staub was forever changed by Screen Snapshots, Series 14, No. 11, the thematic layers of this 1935 classic invite a wider exploration of the genre.
-This list serves as a bridge to other Short experiences that are just as potent.
+This list serves as a bridge to other Documentary experiences that are just as potent.

 This is up to the usual high average and should intrigue the public.
 Those seen include Robert Young, Fredric March, Lyle Talbot, Charles Laughton, Tala Birell, with the backgrounds of studios and a beauty shop opening.